 A legal proceeding authorizing an involuntary transfer of an employees wages to a creditor to satisfy a debt.

-Those funds that support the core operations of the University under the control of the Provost and allocated to the departments in fund 10 annually through the budget process.
-General funds appropriations are closed out at the end of each fiscal year.
+Those funds that support the core operations of the University under the control of the Provost and allocated to the Departments annually through the budget process.

 A form of insurance that provides coverage for claims of negligence resulting in bodily injury, property damage or loss, personal injury, and advertising.

 Fundamental principles of accounting that are used as guidance in the preparation of the University financial statements.